 §800.73(a)(2): “Throughout the program year and by the end of the twelfth month, a Board shall ensure completion of all donations, transfers, and certifications consistent with the contribution schedules and payment plans specified in the local agreements.”

 §809.17(e)(2): “Private donations and public transfers are considered complete when the funds have been received by the Commission.”
-(Refer to .)
+(Refer to C-201.)

 §809.17(e)(3): “Public certifications are considered complete to the extent that a signed written instrument is delivered to the Commission that reflects that the public entity has expended a specific amount of funds on eligible activities described in subsection (b)(3) of this section.”
-(Refer to .)
+(Refer to C-202.)

 C-402: Child Care Local Match Agreement Start and End Dates